2019–20 South Pacific cyclone season: Storm names

+Retirement

+After the season, the names Sarai and Tino were retired due to the damages they caused, and were replaced with Samadiyo and Tasi.
+While not forming in the basin, the name Harold was also retired and replaced with Heath.

 Season effects

 This table lists all the storms that developed in the South Pacific to the east of longitude 160°E during the 2019–20 season.
 It includes their intensity on the Australian tropical cyclone intensity scale, duration, name, landfalls, deaths, and damages.